-- The CRO is a member of ExCo and in the execution of his role integrates risk management thinking into • the decision making process. - The strategic planning process must remain consistent with the ORSA in order to include a risk based • forward-looking view in the development of the strategic plan. - The Risk Management Function is involved in the material initiatives which may impact on the risk profile • of UW.
-The role of the Risk Management Function is to integrate the risk management assessment methodologies into the decision making process by supporting the business in identifying, assessing and managing the risks associated with these initiatives.
+• The CRO is a member of ExCo and in the execution of his role integrates risk management thinking into

+- The strategic planning process must remain consistent with the ORSA in order to include a risk based forward-looking view in the development of the strategic plan. - The Risk Management Function is involved in the material initiatives which may impact on the risk profile of UW.
+The role of the Risk Management Function is to integrate the risk management assessment methodologies into the decision making process by supporting the business in identifying, assessing and managing the risks associated with these initiatives. - The Risk Management Function works closely with the business units providing advisory services.